gdestuynder/audisp-json/messages_format.rst

 Messages format
 ===============

-This document details the message format for audisp-cef, and lists the possible messages.
+This document details the message format for audisp-json, and lists the possible messages.

 How, Why, What